jerometerry/potassium/README.md

     var s = b.Subscribe(v => Console.Write("{0} ", v));
 ```

-**EventPublisher** - EventPublisher is an Event that exposes a Publish method, allowing callers to publish values to it's subscribers.
+**EventPublisher** - EventPublisher is an Event that exposes a Publish method, allowing callers to fire values to it's subscribers.

 Here's an example of creating an EventPublisher, and publishing a value to all registered subscribers.
 ```